metamn/react/content/blog/on-design-sytems/index.md

 ## Example

 Design systems hang on a purpose.
-Purpose then defines type, features and the technology stack.
+Purpose then defines everything else down to the technology stack.

 Let's play with this idea further by analyzing how to approach creating a tool for building interactive design websites.